 Because we sell excess seed from my potato breeding projects, we get a lot of questions about what my goals are.
 Those goals are sometimes hard to articulate because I haven’t thought through them as clearly as I have done for the other plants that I work with.
 My work with potatoes goes back before I ever thought about approaching this as a profession.

 When I started my adventure in plant breeding, back in 2005, I initially chose the Jerusalem artichoke as my main interest.
 This was a great choice for learning about plant breeding and a poor choice for actually producing new varieties.
 There is a lot of complexity to Jerusalem artichoke breeding and ten years ago it was fairly difficult to obtain the diversity necessary to make much progress.
-Researching Jerusalem artichokes frequently led me to related potato research and I started to become interested in potatoes, particularly due to the huge body of research available.
+Because potato is also a clonally propagated, polyploid tuber crop, researching Jerusalem artichokes frequently led me to related potato research and I started to become interested in potatoes, particularly due to the huge body of research available.
+There are something like 300 papers published about the potato for every one about Jerusalem artichoke.
 Before long, I left my Jerusalem artichoke patch to go feral and turned my attention almost entirely to potatoes.
 (Never fear; I eventually returned to Jerusalem artichoke breeding, but that is another story.)

 Potatoes will always be a special plant for me because I learned most of what I know about plant breeding from working with potatoes.
 When I pollinated my first potato flowers and got my first seeds, I was still a blank slate.
 I knew very little about growing potatoes, much less breeding them, and my knowledge of plant breeding in general was rudimentary.
+Obtaining my first true potato seeds for breeding was a challenge because so little information was available.
 Because of that, I had a wide range of learning experiences with potatoes that I will never experience with other plants.
 When I approach a new plant now, I have some idea of what I want and also how to go about it.
 With potatoes, I not only didn’t know what I wanted, I didn’t know what was possible, and I certainly didn’t know how to achieve any particular outcome.

 Because I knew so little, I was not deterred from taking any course of action and I tried just about everything.
 I obtained most of the commercial varieties that were available and tried to cross them, failing a large portion of the time.
 Failure is a good teacher and I learned quickly.
 Most of my early work took place in isolation, but I eventually met a few other hobbyists working with potatoes, some of whom had access to the USDA and CIP gene banks, which opened up a lot of new possibilities.
 Not long after that, I learned about Tom Wagner of Tater Mater Seeds, who periodically offered a large number of true potato seed varieties from his projects.

 One of the things that I learned by exchanging material with other hobbyists was that my selections weren’t that great.
 I was certainly happy with them; they grew well for me and I liked to eat them, but they didn’t necessarily perform well for others in different climates and they weren’t that exciting in form or flavor.
-That was a valuable revelation, as it encouraged me to think more broadly about breeding goals.
-One of the conclusions that I came to very quickly is that I can’t compete with the mainstream potato breeders in the broad game; that is, breeding simultaneously for size, yield, uniformity, disease resistance, even maturity, processing traits, storage life and quality, etc. The people who breed for the broad market raise hundreds of thousands of seedlings to select one new variety.
+That was a valuable revelation, as it encouraged me to think more sparingly about breeding goals.
+One of the conclusions that I came to very quickly is that I can’t compete with the mainstream potato breeders and their broad criteria; that is, breeding simultaneously for size, yield, uniformity, disease resistance, even maturity, processing traits, storage life and quality, etc. The people who breed for the commodity market raise hundreds of thousands of seedlings to select one new variety.
 I can’t do that.
 The potatoes that I hold up as my best achievements are the sorts of potatoes that they discard by the thousands.
-The largest number of potato seedlings that I will ever grow in a year is likely to be about 10,000 and that will be in the service of 10 to 20 different breeding projects.
+The largest number of potato seedlings that I have ever grown in a year is about 10,000 and that was in the service of a dozen different breeding projects.
 I realized that I need to focus more narrowly.

 Mass market potatoes are pretty remarkable when you really think about it.
 They produce reliable yields under wide ranging soil and climate conditions.
 They resist the majority of common potato pests and diseases.
 They produce consistent harvest of uniform tubers and all mature at the same time.
 Most of them aren’t very exciting, but commodity crops aren’t meant to be.
 A farmer growing a commodity crop doesn’t want excitement, nor diversity.
 They want predictability and factory-like output of agricultural cogs.
 My initial potato varieties looked like those agricultural cogs, but weren’t as good.
 They looked like that because I started with mass market varieties.
-In 2007, I received some seeds derived from Andean varieties from a collector in Europe and started to realize that there is a whole world of potatoes that look and taste nothing like mass market types.
+In 2007, I received some seeds derived from Andean potato varieties from a collector and started to realize that there is a whole world of potatoes that look and taste nothing like mass market types.
 I knew that was where I wanted to focus.
 Learning about the incredible potato diversity in the Andes led me almost immediately to information about the other Andean tuber crops and that was how I hit the critical mass that inspired Cultivariable, but that is yet another story.
-(Incidentally, it is illegal to receive potato seeds from Europe.
-At the time, I was a hobbyist and didn’t know that.
-You can get in quite a bit of trouble for this, so don’t do it.
-It is now much easier to get potato diversity in the USA than it was then.)

 It took me a while to identify the sorts of potatoes that I was most interested in breeding.
 In fact, this process is ongoing.
-Diversity of potatoes is incredibly vast and although I have seen a lot more of what exists than most people, I am still discovering new kinds of potatoes every year.
-I have decided that I am interested primarily, but not exclusively, in Andean potatoes.
+Diversity of potatoes is vast and although I have seen a lot more of what exists than most people, I am still discovering new kinds of potatoes every year.
+I am interested primarily in Andean potatoes, those currently classified as Solanum tuberosum ssp. andigenum, which includes both diploids and tetraploids.
 I am generally more interested in tetraploids than diploids, primarily due to problems with dormancy in many diploids.
 I am also interested in identifying superior diploid potatoes and trying to breed them for improved dormancy.
-I am very interested in crossing the unusual forms and flavors of diploid potatoes into tetraploids and in working with crosses between wild and domesticated potatoes.
+I am very interested in crossing the unusual forms and flavors of diploid potatoes into tetraploids and in working with crosses between domesticated wild potatoes.
 If I could boil all of that down into one theme, it would be introducing forms and flavors from Andean potatoes into varieties that can be grown a little more easily in North America.

 As I have already mentioned, it is not really possible for a small breeder to compete at the mass market level.
 There are simply too many criteria that take too much time to evaluate for an individual to have much chance of discovering the next big commercial potato.
 That’s okay though, because I find those mass market potatoes rather dull these days.
-I’m looking for potatoes that home and small market growers will find exciting.
+I’m looking for potatoes that home and small market growers will find exciting (and, even more importantly, that I find exciting).
 I can’t afford to take a decade to release a variety, so I have to prioritize the kind of evaluation that I can do parsimoniously.

 The most important goal is to find potatoes that are well adapted for the Pacific Northwest.
 That’s where we are and where most of my customers live.
 Our climate has a long season of about 9-10 months, rarely experiences temperatures above 75 degrees F, has a summer drought, but very high rainfall the rest of the year, and usually experiences only mild frosts.
 So, potatoes grown from our seed will probably produce well if you have a similar climate.
 That said, most potato seed produces very diverse results, so you’re bound to find something that will suit your climate even if it is quite different; you just might have to go through more seedlings to find it.